PrabhDeveloper-hub/RoadConnect/README.md

 `game/assets/img` - contains all the images and Sprites used in the game.

+`game/assets/localization` - contains all the language json files.

 `game/cfg` - This folder consists of configurable constants which are used by the objects in game

 `game/cfg/game-config.ts` - It contains the value of Design Resolution like a Safe area for the UI objects and Center position of the game view.